Langevin dynamics of lattice Yang-Mills-Higgs and applications

-\br (i) Our result can be readily extended to the case where $G=SU(N)$ for general $N$, as in \cite{SZZ22}.
+\br Our result can be readily extended to the case where $G=SU(N)$ as in \cite{SZZ22}.
 Our proofs for the Poincar\'e inequality and existence of a positive mass gap also apply to alternative choices of the Higgs target spaces, see Remark~\ref{rem:Other-M}. \er

-(ii) Our proof of the Poincar\'e inequality and mass gap also applies to alternative choices of the Higgs target spaces.
-In Section \ref{sec:Lattice YMH}, we list some additional options.
-Specifically, in Case (4) in Section \ref{sec:Lattice YMH}, where $\Phi_x$ takes values in $G$ with matrix multiplication replaced by the adjoint representation, we could verify the Bakry--Emery conditions for small values of $\beta$ and $\kappa$.
-Consequently, log-Sobolev inequality, mass gap, and the uniqueness of the infinite volume limit also hold.

-(iii) For the unbounded Cases (5) and (6), wherein $\Phi_x$ assumes values in $N\times N$ skew-symmetric or symmetric matrices with the adjoint representation of $G$ on $M$, the disintegration method, previously applicable when $\Phi_x\in\mR^N$, remains effective.
-Poincar\'e inequality and mass gap persist for small values of $\beta$ and $\kappa$.

-(iv) For $\Phi_x\in\mR^N$, we can also consider the case where $V(\Phi_x)=m |\Phi_x|^2+\lambda |\Phi_x|^4$, with $\lambda\geq0$ and $m\in\mathbb{R}$.
-When $m>0$, obtaining a Poincar\'e inequality and mass gap for small values of $\beta$ and $\kappa$ is straightforward, requiring only modifications to the proof of the mass gap for $\mu_Q$ (see Remark \ref{rem:V} below).
-However, when $m<0$, additional conditions and calculations, as in \cite{Yosida} for $\Phi^4$ model, may be necessary to establish the mass gap of $\mu_Q$, which poses an interesting problem for future study. \er

-Since our smallness condition for coupling constant $\beta, \kappa$ are uniform in $N$, we can extend our analysis to the large $N$ limit of observables.
-In Section \ref{sec:large}, we explore this limit and establish the factorization property of observables for both $\Phi_x\in \mS^{N-1}$ and $\Phi_x\in G$.
-See Theorem~\ref{co:1}.
-Remark that obtaining uniform in $N$ conditions on the coupling constants is one of the main improvements on the previous results \cite{Seiler} using cluster expansions.